-The notice for suspension is the same as that for debarment, except a suspension notice includes a directive, returnable in 10 days, to show cause why a suspension should not be instituted.
+The notice for suspension is similar to that for debarment.
+A suspension notice, however, includes a directive, returnable in 10 days, to show cause why a suspension should not be instituted.

 Section 1641.15 Response to Notice of Proposed Suspension